stefanwalther/qliksense-extension-tutorial/docs/07-Custom-Properties.md

 ## Adding a custom section header

-That's fine, but in many case that's probably not the result we'd like to achive, it's probably more common, that we want to create a new header within a section containing several components, so something like that:
+That's fine, but in many case that's probably not the result we'd like to achieve, it's probably more common, that we want to create a new header within a section containing several components, so something like that:

 {{image "images/07/07-Custom-header-with-textboxes.png"}}